EvertonCarvalho1/EvertonCarvalho1/README.md

 <h2 >About me</h2>

-I am currently a Front-end developer at Conecto Sistemas and I am also a student of Systems Analysis and Development.
+Currently I work as a Front-end developer at Conecto Sistemas and I am also a student of Systems Analysis and Development.

 I love to learn new things, work in a team and solve problems.
 Making people's lives easier with my work is what motivates me.